FN-FAL113/github-readme-steam-card/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2FFN-FAL113%2Fgithub-readme-steam-status&env=STEAM_API_KEY)

-### Github Image Fetching/Loading
+### Serverless Cold Start
-On first load, image loading may timeout due to github's max time execution for every request though it will be fine on second load due to caching.
+On first api call a cold start may cause an image timeout but will resolve on second load.

 ### Disclaimer
 This project or its author are not affiliated, associated, authorized, endorsed by steam, its affiliates or subsidiaries.
 Images, names and other form of trademark are registered to their respective owners.